Inconsistency and Acausality in Bayesian Inference for Physical Problems: A simple tomographic example

 \subsubsection{Case 1: Velocity inference}

 In this case the unknowns are velocity parameters $\bfv$, with a uniform prior $p_m (\bfv)$ over a subset $\calM_v$ of the model space.
 In other words, if the forward relation is $\bfd = g_v (\bfv)$, the problem has the simple structure shown in figure (\ref{fig:Bayes-uniform}).
-For this problem, the posterior probability density becomes:
+For this problem, using Formulation 2 of Bayes Theorem (equations \ref{eq: Bayes-2} and \ref{eq: Bayes-2alt}), the posterior probability density becomes: